bsmg/beat-saber-community-wiki/stretching.md

 <!-- SUBTITLE: Can't hit bloq with vegetable arms -->

 # Stretch and Warm Up
 Beat Saber can be a pretty physically demanding game and it is important to treat play sessions just a workout.
 We strongly recommend that you stretch and warm up before each play session to avoid physical injury, including damage to the wrist and shoulders.
-Stretching isn't just limited to people playing crazy custom songs either, you can yourself even if a map seems short simple.
+Common injuries include repetitive strains to the wrist (RSI) and injuries to the rotator cuff.
+Stretching isn't just limited to people playing crazy custom songs either, you can injure yourself even if a map seems short or simple.

 # OrangeW's Advice
-## Stretches
+## Wrist Stretches

 [Dr Levi Harrison's videos](https://www.youtube.com/user/drlevifitness) are great for general warmup of muscles and making sure you don't pull muscles, and good for easing pain from existing RSI, or entirely preventing it.

-Orange's Recommended Videos:
+### Recommended Videos

 [video](https://youtu.be/wYGfDCGrJ4A){.youtube}

 [video](https://youtu.be/GRtXgm5QVIM){.youtube}

 ## Warm Ups